G-Node/python-odml/doc/tutorial.rst

                                      "Tricia Marie McMillan",
                                      "Ford Prefect"],
                               dtype=odml.DType.person)

 As you learned before, in such a case, the metadata entries must be homogeneous!
 That means they have to be of the same dtype, unit, and uncertainty (here ``odml.DType.person``, None, and None, respectively).

-To further build up our odML file, let us attach now this new Porperty to the previously created Section 'TheCrew'::
+To further build up our odML file, let us attach now this new Property to the previously created Section 'TheCrew'::

     >>> MYodML['TheCrew'].append(prop2)